dwelkie/dwelkie.github.io/_pages/projects.md

 # UC San Diego

-## Engineering Industrial Strains for Diacid Production
+## Engineering Industrial Strains of Cyanobacterial and Algae
+This project is currently on going...

 ## Genome-Scale Modeling